David Dontoh: Early years

-Despite these experiences, the prohibitive cost of pursuing medicine at the time compelled David to rethink his decision to go along his original career path.
-He initially worked with his father for 8yrs at APPLE (Association of People for Practical Life Education), a subsidiary of USAID at Atebubu in the Brong Ahafo Region of Ghana.
+Despite these experiences, the prohibitive cost of pursuing medicine at the time compelled Dontoh to rethink his decision to go along his original career path.
+He initially worked with his father for eight years at APPLE (Association of People for Practical Life Education), a subsidiary of USAID at Atebubu in the Brong Ahafo Region of Ghana.
 At one point, APPLE held a competition for artists to design a logo for the organisation.
-The young David's design of the APPLE logo was adjudged the best by the panel.
+The young Dontoh's design of the APPLE logo was adjudged the best by the panel.
 Thereafter, he worked with the Ghana Centre for National Culture (Ghana Arts Centre).
 Subsequently, he branched into acting through an uncle who was involved in amateur and semi-professional acting.
 His family initially disapproved of his new career choice due to the degrading and low pay nature of "concert" at the time.
 However, his parents gradually gave him their support and blessing when his acting flare and prowess became evident through popular acclaim.

-As a young man, David Dontoh dabbled in a lot interests and hobbies on account of his wide and diversified talents and skills.
+As a young man, David Dontoh dabbled in a lot of interests and hobbies on account of his wide and diversified talents and skills.
 Prior to becoming popular on the theatre and drama scene, he took up boxing and athletics during his secondary school days.
 He was an amateur boxer for six years and often trained at the Kaneshie Boxing Complex on holidays with the likes of Azuma Nelson Kpakpo Allotey, Adama Mensah, among others.
-David once sparred with the legendary Ghanaian boxer Azuma Nelson and claims to have once knocked the champion boxer to the canvas in a sparring session during their early years.
+Dontoh once sparred with the legendary Ghanaian boxer Azuma Nelson and claims to have once knocked the champion boxer to the canvas in a sparring session during their early years.
 However, his father dissuaded him from going along that path because he saw boxing as a profession which is beneath the intellectual capacities of his bright and promising son.
 The prevailing emphasis on white colour jobs at the time were additional compelling factors.
-Moreover, David's interest in boxing and athletics gradually waned when he became fully immersed in acting and started touring the country with theatre and drama groups.
+Moreover, Dontoh's interest in boxing and athletics gradually waned when he became fully immersed in acting and started touring the country with theatre and drama groups.

 David Dontoh started his acting career whiles living with his aunt who lives at Dansoman.
-The director of USAID, Olean Hess who worked with David's aunt at the time had visited the house and noticed his incredible talent in art.
-The young David agreed to draw 70 illustrations for Olean Hess' new book - "Agriculture In The Tropics" - for a small fee.
+The director of USAID, Olean Hess who worked with Dontoh's aunt at the time had visited the house and noticed his incredible talent in art.
+The young Dontoh agreed to draw 70 illustrations for Olean Hess' new book, Agriculture In The Tropics, for a small fee.